FavourTy/FavourTy/README.md

 - 📫 How to reach me **favouradetayo03@gmail.com**

-- 🧠 Take a peek at my [Portfolio](https://favourty.vercel.app/) and see what I've been up to.
+- 🧠 Take a look at my [Portfolio](https://favourty.vercel.app/) and see what I've been up to.

 - 💥 Fun Fact **I live in a different reality than the rest of you.
 One where Time Travel is real 🏹**
 ---